 Genetics.
-One of the most important areas of research involves learning more about the genetic predisposition to developing childhood NHL and about how well genetic subtypes will respond to different treatment.
+One of the most important areas of research involves learning more about the genetic predisposition to developing childhood NHL and about how well genetic subtypes of NHL will respond to different treatments.

 Targeted therapy.
 Targeted therapy is a treatment that targets the cancer’s specific genes, proteins, or the tissue environment that contributes to cancer growth and survival.
-For NHL, researchers are investigating specific drugs that affect the normal regulation of the lymphoma cell, while having little effect on normal cells.
+For NHL, researchers are investigating specific drugs that affect the regulation of the lymphoma cell, while limiting damage to normal cells.
 Learn more about targeted treatments.

-Expanded use of transplantation.
-Other research involves reduced intensity conditioning therapy (lower doses of chemotherapy and radiation therapy, aiming to reduce complications following a transplantation) followed by allogeneic stem cell transplantation for patients with recurrent childhood NHL.
+Expanded use of stem cell transplantation.
+Other research involves reduced intensity conditioning therapy (lower doses of chemotherapy and radiation therapy, aiming to reduce complications following a transplantation) followed by allogeneic stem cell transplantation for children with recurrent NHL.

-Supportive care.
-Clinical trials are underway to find better ways of reducing symptoms and side effects of current NHL treatments in order to improve patients’ comfort and quality of life.
+Palliative care.
+Clinical trials are underway to find better ways of reducing symptoms and side effects of current NHL treatments to improve patients’ comfort and quality of life.

 If you would like additional information about the latest areas of research regarding NHL, explore these related items that take you outside of this guide:

 - To find clinical trials specific to your diagnosis, talk with your child’s doctor or search online clinical trial databases now.